AdaCore/spark2014/docs/ug/gnatprove.rst

 .. tabularcolumns:: |l|l|p{4in}|

 .. csv-table::
-   :header: "Message Tag", "Class", "Explanation"
+   :header: "Message Kind", "Class", "Explanation"
    :widths: 1, 1, 6

-   "depends_missing", "F", "A dependency is missing from the dependency relation."
+   "missing dependency", "F", "A dependency is missing from the dependency relation."
-   "depends_missing_clause", "F", "An out parameter or global is missing from the dependency relation."
+   "dependency relation", "F", "An out parameter or global is missing from the dependency relation."
-   "depends_null", "F", "A variable is missing from the null dependency."
+   "missing null dependency", "F", "A variable is missing from the null dependency."
-   "depends_wrong", "F", "A stated dependency is not fulfilled."
+   "incorrect dependency", "F", "A stated dependency is not fulfilled."
-   "illegal_update", "I", "Flow analysis has detected an update of an in mode global."
+   "must be a global output", "I", "Flow analysis has detected an update of an in mode global."
+   "is not modified",, "The variable is declared with mode in out, but is never modified, so could be declared with mode in."
-   "ineffective",, "Flow analysis has detected an ineffective statement, such as an unused assignment."
+   "unused assignment",, "Flow analysis has detected an assignment to a variable which is not read after the assignment."
+   "initialization has no effect",, "Flow analysis has detected an object which is initialized, but never read."
+   "statement has no effect",, "Flow analysis has detected a statement which has no effect."
-   "unused_initial_value",, "An in or in out parameter or global has been found which does not have any effect on any out or in out parameter or global."
+   "unused initial value",, "An in or in out parameter or global has been found which does not have any effect on any out or in out parameter or global."
-   "stable",, "A questionable loop construct where a variable is assigned the same value on each loop iteration."
-   "uninitialized", "I", "Flow analysis has detected the use of an uninitialized variable."
+   "not initialized", "I", "Flow analysis has detected the use of an uninitialized variable."
    "unused",, "A global or locally declared variable is never used."
+   "missing return",, "A return statement seems to be missing from the function."
+   "export must not depend on Proof_In",, "Flow analysis has detected an output of a subprogram that depends on a constant which is marked Proof_In."

 .. _how to write loop invariants: